 Stingray City and Starfish Point

-Take a beautiful half day tour across the North Sound stopping at stunning snorkel spots where you can play with the stingrays and relax at starfish point.
-We’ll have an optional stops at one of the beautiful restaurants on the the east side of Cayman Island for some snacks and drinks at Kaibo or Rum Point.
+Enjoy a relaxing half day boat tour across the brilliant turquoise water of the North Sound stopping at stunning snorkel spots where you can play with the stingrays and unwind with starfish.
+We also offer an optional stop at one of the beautiful restaurants on the north side of Grand Cayman for drinks and a quick bite to eat at Kaibo or Rum Point.

-Stingray City is a shallow sand bar where stingrays gather.
-Decades ago fisherman cleaned their fish in the calm water of the shallows and sandbar area, which attracted them to the boats.
+Stingray City is a must do while visiting Grand Cayman!
+Decades ago, after a successful morning of deep sea fishing out beyond the barrier reef, fishermen would stop to clean their catch in the calm waters of the shallows and sandbar area, which attracted stingrays to the boats.
 Today it is one of the most popular areas in the Caymans as you can get in the shallow water to interact or snorkel amongst the stingrays.

 Cost: $650USD for up to 10 people

-One of the most spectacular and often overlooked features in the Cayman Islands is the bioluminescence in th Bio bay.
-Marvel as the tens of thousands of microbes spring to life as you brush past them in the warm, shallow sandy bay.
+One of the most spectacular and often overlooked features in the Cayman Islands is the bioluminescence in the Bio bay.
+Marvel as tens of thousands of microbes spring to life as you brush past them in the warm, shallow sandy bay.

 Our staff will give you a background on this spectacular phenomenon and the most eco-friendly way to immerse yourself in the experience.
 The trip is approximately 2-3 hours and includes snorkeling equipment.
-Why not can add on a dinner stop to make the afternoon one to remember.
+Why not add on a dinner stop to make the afternoon one to remember?

 Cost: $30USD per person for the dinner stop.

 The east end of Grand Cayman is more exposed, rougher and has steep underwater cliffs.
 This unique day out is a three-tank dive day with two deep dives and one reef dive.
-There are four common species of sharks in the Cayman Islands: Nurse sharks, Lemon sharks, Caribbean Reef sharks and Blacktip sharks.
-On these dives you’re most likely to see the Reef and Blacktip sharks.
+There are four common species of sharks in the Cayman Islands: nurse sharks, lemon sharks, Caribbean reef sharks and blacktip sharks.
+On these dives, you are most likely to see reef and blacktip sharks.

 This day out is weather dependent, starts around 8am and returns around 5pm or later if you’d like to stop in for drinks/dinner at either Kaibo or Rum Point on our way back.